jitterbytes/Arduino_nano/01_GPIO/README.md

 - `ddrd_ptr` → pointer for DDRD
 - `portd_ptr` → pointer for PORTD

-👉 Check out `first.c` for the implementation.
+👉 Check out `blink.ino` for the implementation.